 - The UK

-Indians make up the second-largest ethnic community in the UK and Diwali is greeted with the appropriate amount of fanfare.
+Indians make up the second-largest ethnic community in the United Kingdom and Diwali is greeted with the appropriate amount of fanfare.
 In London, revellers pack Trafalgar Square and decorate its fountains with dazzling floating paper lotuses.

 While in the East Midlands, the city of Leicester hosts the largest Diwali celebration outside of India.
-During Diwali, The Golden Mile, the hub of the Indian community in Leicester is awash with beautiful fragrances, colours and sounds.
+During Diwali, The Golden Mile, the hub of Leicester’s Indian community is awash with beautiful fragrances, colours and sounds.

-In Nepal, Tihar is also a time to worship sacred animals such as cows, dogs and crows.
+Tihar is the time to worship sacred animals such as cows, dogs and crows.
 Local communities gather to dance, light lamps and exchange gifts door-to-door.

-Followers of Diwali in Japan celebrate by going into their gardens and balconies and putting up colourful lanterns and decorating trees.
+Followers of Diwali in Japan celebrate by illuminating their gardens and balconies with colourful lanterns.
 Places of worship in Japan get new wallpaper or a coat of paint as locals hope for new beginnings and prosperity.

 In the Tokyo district of Nishi Kasai (commonly Little India), restaurants will serve Diwali-themed menus and shops are decorated with Diwali-style lanterns.